oneananda/C_Sharp_Examples/Delegate_Deep_Dive/README.md

 # Delegate Deep Dive

-This project demonstrates a basic usage of delegates in C#.
+This repository demonstrates a basic usage of delegates in C#.
 A delegate is a type that represents references to methods with a specific parameter list and return type.
 In this example, we explore how to declare, instantiate, and invoke a delegate.

 ## Example 1: Basic Delegate Example